 - Returning to Work for People Receiving SSDI or a combination of SSDI & SSI – provides greater detail about work incentives/rules for people receiving SSDI benefits (includes the impact of work on medical and cash benefits)

 People who arrive after 10:00am will not be admitted and will need to come to another workshop.

 Economic Empowerment Workshops

-Approximately once a month, ILRCSF hosts Economic Empowerment workshops covering a wide variety of topics.
+Throughout the year, ILRCSF hosts Economic Empowerment workshops covering a wide variety of topics.
 These workshops focus on informing consumers about personal finance, job readiness/employment search strategies, continuing education, workplace rights and accommodations for people with disabilities etc. Specific topics are chosen by consumers, and are usually led by guest speakers with expertise in their specific topic.
 Past workshop leaders have included professionals from the world of banking and finance, the San Francisco Treasury, The California Department of Rehabilitation, Habitat for Humanity, EARN, and other groups and organizations.
 Workshop topics in recent months included Managing Your Personal Finances, Starting A Small Business, Repairing Bad Credit, and Employment Rights and Responsibilities for People with Disabilities.
 If you have an idea for a future workshop, fill out our suggestion form, or use the suggestion box in our lobby.

 These workshops are in great demand, and often fill up.
 Advanced registration is required.
 Please call ILRCSF’s main number to find out about upcoming topics, and to register.

 All publications are free and available in our office.